 Program Improvement Plan (PIP)

-The agency is working with the Children’s Bureau to develop a Performance Improvement Plan (PIP).
+The agency is working with the Children’s Bureau to develop a Program Improvement Plan (PIP).
 An initial proposal was submitted in May 2019 and negotiations have continued with the Children's Bureau to meet the required expectations to address the performance areas identified in the CFSR.
 As many states have taken several years to negotiate their plans, it is difficult to anticipate when the PIP will be finalized.
 Once finalized, the agency will have two years to implement the identified improvements.
-Failure to meet targets may result in a fine of approximately 2.5 million dollars.
+Failure to meet targets may result in a fine of approximately $4 million.